silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/00_Model/10_Versioning.md

 objects along database relations.
 This relationship is similar to many_many/belongs_many_many and has_one/has_many, however it relies on a pre-existing relationship to function.

-### Cascade publishing
+#### Cascade publishing

 If a DataObject object "owns" other DataObjects, you'll usually want to publish the children DataObject when the parent DataObject gets published.
 If those children DataObjects themselves own other DataObjects, you'll want the grand-children to be published along with the parent.

 SilverStripe makes this possible by using the concept of _cascade publishing_.
 You can choose to recursively publish a DataObject.
 When a DataObject is recursively published – either through a user action or through code – all other records it owns that implement the Versioned extension will automatically be published.
 Publication, will also cascade to children of children and so on.

-Note that a versioned DataObject may own unversioned DataObjects.
-In this case, if the parent DataObject gets recursively published, SilverStripe will check if the children unversioned DataObjects own any versioned grand-children.
-The versioned grand-children will be published along with the parent DataObject.
-This behavior can be helpful if you wish to group multiple versioned records together.

 A non-recursive publish operation is also available if you want to publish a new version of a DataObject without cascade publishing all its children.

+#### Ownership of unversioned DataObject

+An unversioned DataObject can own other versioned DataObject.
+An unversioned DataObject can be configured to automatically publish children versioned DataObjects on save.

+An unversioned DataObject can also be owned by a versioned DataObject.
+This can be used to recursively publish _children-of-children_ DataObject without requiring the intermediate relationship to go through a versioned DataObject.
+This behavior can be helpful if you wish to group multiple versioned DataObject together.

+#### Ownership through media insertion in content

+Images and other files are tracked as versioned DataObject.
+If a file is referenced through an HTML text field, it needs to be published for it to be accessible to the public.
+SilverStripe will automatically pick up when a DataObject references a files through an HTML text field and recursively publish those files.

+This behavior works both for versioned and unversioned DataObjects.

 ### Grouping versioned DataObjects into a ChangeSet (aka Campaigns)